 This is the only test that can confirm the presence of a urinary tract infection.
 In this test, the urine is spun rapidly in a machine called a “centrifuge” to separate out the solids from the liquid.
 The solid part, called the “sediment,” is transferred to a special container and incubated for bacterial growth.

 If bacteria grow, then infection is confirmed; further, a positive culture done by a reference laboratory is usually followed by additional important information: an estimate of the concentration of bacteria, the identification of the bacteria, and the antibiotic sensitivity profile.
-Knowing the concentration of bacteria in the sample helps determine if the infection is true or if the bacteria grown could be contaminants.
-Knowing the species of bacteria also helps determine if the bacteria grown are contaminants.
+Knowing the concentration of bacteria in the sample helps determine if the bacteria cultured might represent contaminants from the lower urinary tract or bacteria that are present transiently and not truly colonizing the bladder.
+Similarly, knowing the species of bacteria also helps determine if the bacteria grown are known to cause disease or likely to be "innocent bystanders."
 The antibiotic profile tells us what antibiotics will work against the infection.
 There is, after all, no point in prescribing the wrong antibiotic.
 Clearly, the culture is a very valuable test when infection is suspected.

 Urine culture results require at least a couple of days as bacteria require at least this long to grow.